back to Axiomatic Language Home Page

 !/ Given the ltr>dig map and a dictionary of words, this function applies

-the map to the dictionary words to get a word>digit_string map, which
+!\ the map to the dictionary words to get a word-digits_to_word map.

 !\